cardano-scaling/website/monthly/2025-09-monthly.md

 <i><sup>\*</sup>: for testing purpose only</i>

-The network team has completed the implementation of the Haskell DMQ node.
-We have started integrating it with the Mithril nodes and have begun testing the end to end communication.
-We have also made some adjustments and improvements to the protocol which have been reflected in the [CIP-0137](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0137) and in the Pallas library.
+The network team completed the Haskell DMQ node implementation.
+We began integrating it with the Mithril nodes and started testing end-to-end communication.
+We also made protocol adjustments that are reflected in [CIP-0137](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0137) and in the Pallas library.

 ### Distributions